 Cloud Infrastructure Status Monitoring

-Cloud infrastructure providers run the compute, storage, and networking your applications depend on.
-PulsAPI watches the major ones, including AWS, Microsoft Azure, and Google Cloud, polling each official status page every 60 seconds and recording uptime over 30, 60, and 90 days.
-When a region starts to degrade, you find out before your users do.
+Cloud providers run the compute, storage, and networking your apps sit on.
+PulsAPI watches AWS, Microsoft Azure, Google Cloud, and the rest, polling each official status page every 60 seconds and recording 30, 60, and 90-day uptime.
+When a region starts to degrade, you hear about it before the support queue fills up.

 Services monitored